OutSystems/docs-odc/src/eap/building-apps/use-public-elements.md

 You can build you own libraries, but there are many provided by OutSystems available out-of-the-box.
 See the [OutSystems language and elements documentation](../reference/intro.md#libraries) for a list of currently available libraries.

 You can build your own libraries in the OutSystem visual language or [using external logic](../building-apps/external-logic/intro.md).
+To learn more about how libraries and their versioning works see the [Libraries](libraries.md#libraries-versioning) article.

 When you add a public element from a provided library, it becomes available to use as an action in the **Server Actions** folder of the **Logic** tab.
 You can use an action in the logic flow of any server action or service action.